BARC offers two different types of classes in Spring-Summer for first-time rowers.

-Next Availability: Spring of 2018.
+Next Availability: Spring of 2018 (in the April-May timeframe).
 There are currently no additional planned TIYLI classes for 2017.

 The second type of rowing class that BARC offers is our four-session Rowing Course.
 This class is offered for individuals who plan to continue rowing at BARC following the course.

 Students are required to attend all four sessions, with no planned absences.
 Upon successful graduation from the Rowing Course, you are entitled to a free one-month trial membership to the club.

 Cost: $100 per person